Click on the department link to go directly to its listing

 West Shore Career-Technical District

 Brian SIftar is Associate Principal of Lakewood High School.
 Mr. SIftar earned his bachelor's degree in special education from Cleveland State and his master's in Administration from University of Akron.
-He joined the District in 2008 as an LHS House Principal and has also served as Director of Special Programs and State and Federal Programs before moving on to Emerson Elementary as principal for three years.
+He joined the District in 2008 as an LHS House Principal and has also served as Director of Special Programs and State and Federal Programs, Emerson Elementary Principal and is now Associate Principal at LHS.
+As Associate Principal, Mr. Siftar oversees curriculum implemantation, Advanced Placement courses, College Credit Plus, testing, school counseling and community and college partnerships.

 Yakoob Badat is the House 3 Principal.
 He holds a BA from John Carroll University, and an M.Ed, Teaching and Administrative License and Education Specialist designation from Cleveland State University.
 Before joining LHS in 2010, he was the assistant principal at John Marshall High School in Cleveland and had also served as an Intervention Specialist there.
 Mr. Badat was a graduate assistant at Cleveland State and a Peace Corps volunteer.
 RETURN TO TOP